ross-oreto/scout/README.md

 ### Scout
-An API query language for JPA queries.
+An API query language for JPA.